Hiking Reunion Island: Cirques, Volcanoes, and Vanishing Trails

 Day 5 — Piton de la Fournaise: The Moonscape

-The hike from Pas de Bellecombe to the crater rim of Piton de la Fournaise took 2.5 hours each way.
+The hike from Pas de Bellecombe to the crater rim of Piton de la Fournaise takes 2.5 hours each way.
 The trail descends into the caldera (Enclos Fouque), crosses a flat plain of lava flows of various ages (some from 2018, some from decades earlier), and climbs to the Cratere Dolomieu rim.

 Highlight: The crater rim.
 The scale.
 The heat rising from the rock.